henkmollema/Dommel/README.md

 ======
 [![Build status](https://ci.appveyor.com/api/projects/status/kynsbfu97f9s5bj7)](https://ci.appveyor.com/project/HenkMollema/dommel)

 Dommel provides a convenient API for CRUD operations using extension methods on the `IDbConnection` interface.
 [Dapper](https://github.com/StackExchange/dapper-dot-net) is used for query execution and object mapping.
-The functionality is basically the same as [Dapper.Contrib](https://github.com/StackExchange/dapper-dot-net/tree/master/Dapper.Contrib) (and Dapper.Rainbow) but since it's not updated any time lately and it has some shortcomings, I decided to create a similar tool.
+The functionality is basically the same as [Dapper.Contrib](https://github.com/StackExchange/dapper-dot-net/tree/master/Dapper.Contrib) (and Dapper.Rainbow) but since it has not been updated any time lately and it has some shortcomings, Dommel was born.

-One of the things I got stuck with using Dapper.Contrib, was mapping of column names.
-For Dapper, I solved this by creating [Dapper.FluentMap](https://github.com/HenkMollema/Dapper-FluentMap), but this doesn't work for Dapper.Contrib.

 ### Donwload
 NuGet package comming soon.